meganyyu/Prolific/README.md

 ## Overview
 ### Description
-Prolific [name in progress] is an app that encourages people to become co-creators by allowing users to add to threads using snippets of text and short media to create a story in a finish-the-sentence style format.
+Prolific is an app that encourages people to become co-creators by allowing users to add to threads using snippets of text and short media to create a story in a finish-the-sentence style format.

 ### Possible Iterations
 These aren't necessarily iterations I'll implement at FBU, but are possible future directions for the app.

 **MVP**
-- App contains some existing starter threads for now, which are displayed in the home feed.
+- App contains some existing starter threads for now (e.g. sourced from famous quotes/famous  movie lines), which are displayed in the home feed.
 - Users can compose and submit snippets to these existing starter threads to continue the story.
-- For each starter thread, after a certain amount of time, the "winning" snippet is chosen based on how many people hearted that snippet.
+- For each starter thread, after a certain amount of time, all the votes are counted up, and the "winning" snippet is chosen.
 - Once a winning snippet has been chosen, it is added to the thread and users can again repeat the process of composing and adding snippets to this updated thread.

 **Iteration 2**